piger/qstode/doc/installation.rst

 You can backup all your data to a *JSON* file by running: ::

-   qstode-backup -c /path/to/config.py filename.json
+   qstode -c /path/to/config.py backup filename.json

 You can also import an existing backup by running: ::

-   qstode-importer -c /path/to/config.py filename.json
+   qstode -c /path/to/config.py import filename.json

 After an import you must also recreate the Whoosh index; at the moment the best way is to delete the existing Whoosh directory and run: ::

-   qstode-index -c /path/to/config.py
+   qstode -c /path/to/config.py reindex

 .. _setuptools: https://pypi.python.org/pypi/setuptools